RAFAEL

 CLIENT: The New Museum of Contemporary Art

-SUMMARY: A narrative pivot that repositions the Museum as a strategic partner to forward-looking companies, doubling membership revenue and compounding from 1% to 10% of total operating budget in 3 years.
+Built narrative framework and lead-gen content strategy repositioning corporate membership as a strategic cultural offering; contributed to projected 2x revenue growth, and compounding from 1% to 10% of total operating budget in 3 years.

 Developed narrative framework, structured KPIs, CRM, cross-functional project management pipeline, and content strategy, and lead pool strategy designed to double annual revenue through high-tier targeting, peer-warmed leads, and compounding year-over-year value.
 Conceptualized and pitched independently; adopted into institutional relaunch plan.